boazsegev/facil.io/docs/api/fio_ary.md

 The simple dynamic array offers a simple data structure that manages only it's own memory (but not the memory of any objects placed in the array).

+## Overview

 The simple dynamic array type is included in a single file library, `fio_ary.h` that can be used independently as well.

+The Core Array is designed to contain `void *` pointers and doesn't manage any memory except it's own.

+As a general rule, facil.io doen's make assumptions about allocation / deallocation except where mentioned.
+A good example is the `sock_write` function that copies the data vs. `sock_write2` which asks about the correct deallocation function to be used (defaults to `free`) and takes ownership of the data.

+##% Example

 Here's a short example from [the introduction to the simple core types](types.md):